loiclec/fuzzcheck-rs/fuzzcheck/README.md

 ```

 Note that if `instrumented` and `non_instrumented` both depend on a common
-crate `A`, then that crate will be compiled twice and the two versions of it,
+crate `A`, then that crate will be compiled twice and the two versions of it
 will live in the resulting binary.
 These two versions will have different,
 incompatible versions of the types and traits defined by `A`.